Import a license

-Simply drag and drop the fields you want to query into the builder, define your operators, and let the feature do the work – no JSON query syntax required.
+Simply drag and drop the fields you want to query into the builder, define your operators, and let the feature do the work – no MongoDB query syntax required.

 Read about Visual Query Builder in full here.

 Those familiar with the mongo shell will feel right at home with IntelliShell, which boasts an extra perk: rich, smart autocompletion which was even made more robust with Version 2018.4.

 View the full documentation on IntelliShell here.